PBO-Tools/DayZ-Graphical-Killfeed/README.md

 A mod for the game DayZ https://www.bohemia.net/games/dayz

-Made and released by myself for my server back in 2020 called NULLED.
-Since has become the most used graphical killfeed in DayZ.

-Since the release of this mod, version 2 is public.
-Version one is now open source for all.
+I created a mod for my server, NULLED, in 2020.
+It has since become the most popular graphical killfeed in DayZ.
+The mod, has a new version 2 that is available to the public, and version 1 is now open source for all users."

 <p align="right">(<a href="#readme-top">back to top</a>)</p>